ZLT9/create-modular-tools/README.md

 Get it on [Modrinth](https://modrinth.com/mod/create-modular-tools).

-> Note: This mod is in alpha, so expect things to break or change in the future.
+> **Note**: This mod is in alpha, so expect things to break or change in the future.
 > It is not recommended for survival worlds yet, but feel free to test it and report any issues.
 > Suggestions are also welcome!